 Vocal ontogeny in bat pups

-My Ph.D. student Ahana Fernandez studies the ontogeny of the vocal repertoire in bats.
+My post-doc and former Ph.D. student Ahana Fernandez studies the ontogeny of the vocal repertoire in bats.
 Ahana’s particular interest is the conspicuous babbling behavior in which Saccopteryx bilineata pups engage regularly (Knörnschild et al. 2006).
 During ontogeny, pups of both sexes learn territorial songs by imitating adult male tutors (Knörnschild et al. 2010a).
 Since precursor songs often appear in babbling bouts, babbling probably constitutes vocal practice (Knörnschild 2014).
-To date, Saccopteryx bilineata is the only non-human mammal that is both a babbler and a vocal imitator, making this bat expecially well suited for biolinguistic studies.
+To date, Saccopteryx bilineata is the only non-human mammal that is both a babbler and a vocal imitator, making this bat especially well suited for biolinguistic studies.

 Ahana recording Saccopteryx bilineata pups in a tree (© Stifter).